Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 Watermelon will call this function to ask for changes that happened on the server since the last pull.

-Arguments: `{ lastPulledAt }`:
+Arguments:
 - `lastPulledAt` is a timestamp for the last time client pulled changes from server (or `null` if first sync)
+- `schemaVersion` is the current schema version of the local database
+- `migration` is an object representing schema changes since last sync (or `null` if up to date or not supported)

 This function should fetch from the server the list of ALL changes in all collections since `lastPulledAt`.

 1. You MUST pass an async function or return a Promise that eventually resolves or rejects
-1. You MUST pass `lastPulledAt` to an endpoint that conforms to Watermelon Sync Protocol
+2. You MUST pass `lastPulledAt`, `schemaVersion`, and `migration` to an endpoint that conforms to Watermelon Sync Protocol
-2. You MUST return a promise resolving to an object of this shape (your backend SHOULD return this shape already):
+3. You MUST return a promise resolving to an object of this shape (your backend SHOULD return this shape already):
     ```js
     {
       changes: { ... }, // valid changes object
       timestamp: 100000, // integer with *server's* current time
     }
     ```
-3. You MUST NOT store the object returned in `pullChanges()`.
+4. You MUST NOT store the object returned in `pullChanges()`.
 If you need to do any processing on it, do it before returning the object.
 Watermelon treats this object as "consumable" and can mutate it (for performance reasons)

 ### Implementing `pushChanges()`